srinivasanbala/react-spring-app-terraform/README.md

 **Enhancements :**

 1 ) We can use Packer to create the immutable image upfron with the application installed , and apply the Launch config versions as part of CI/CD
+    promote the images to next environments based on tags

 or